eliath/arena-tools/data/csv2json/README.md

 The script offers a `--map` option that allows the user to apply a custom mapping function to the CSV rows.
 The `--map` option expects a path to a lua file that reutrns a single function.
 The function has two parameters: the CSV row, as a lua table, and the row index.
 The function should return a lua table representing the output for that CSV row

+#### Example Mapper

-For example, calling the script with mapping function:
+For example, if the script si called with a mapping function:

-    $ th csv2json input.csv output/ --map ~/code/map.lua
+    $ th csv2json input.csv output/ --map mapping.lua

-`~/code/map.lua`:
+`mapping.lua`:

     return function(data, index)
       local out = tablex.union(data, {